kilowhat/kilowhat.net/_extensions/rich-embeds.md

 This page will be kept up to date with any known incompatibility that can't be worked around.

+### MediaEmbed

+The MediaEmbed feature provided by the FoF Formatting extension will always take priority over Rich Embeds.

+If you want to use the YouTube API/player or Google Drive API embeds, you will need to disable MediaEmbed.

 ## Installation

 - Purchase the ["KILOWHAT Rich Embeds"](https://extiverse.com/extension/kilowhat/flarum-ext-rich-embeds) extension via the Extiverse website